ajskateboarder/wordsmyth/docs/research/paper.md

 ## Rationale

 A user review allows a consumer to publish their experience with a product or content.
 Reviews are usually accompanied by a star rating.
 These exist to summarize a user's writing into a simple star rating.
 The star ratings of each review of a product can then be averaged into a general star rating, which makes it even easier for potential consumers looking at many different products.
+Star ratings also drive marketing and competing businesses on e-commerce websites.

 However, there are many occurences where star ratings are: